1988 Colchester Borough Council election

-The 1988 Colchester Borough Council election was held on 5 May 1988 alongside other local elections across the United Kingdom.
+The 1988 Colchester Borough Council election was held on 5 May 1988 to elect members to Colchester Borough Council in Essex, England.
+This was on the same day as other local elections across the United Kingdom.

-This was the first Colchester local election contested by the newly formed Social and Liberal Democrats (soon to be renamed the Liberal Democrats) following the merger of the SDP and Liberal Party.
+This was the first borough council election contested by the new Social and Liberal Democrats party (later renamed to the Liberal Democrats) following the merger of the SDP and Liberal Party.

-At the election, the Social and Liberal Democrats emerged as the largest party on the council for the first time since its creation in 1973.
+The Conservatives and SLD ended the election with the same number of seats, although the Conservatives edged out the SLD in the popular vote.
+Labour maintained their third place position, while gaining vote share.
+The council remained under no overall control.